St. Michael's Golden-Domed Monastery: Rebuilding the monastery

 The western end of the boundary walls and the Economic Gate were rebuilt first, followed by the bell tower, which was then used as a temporary observation platform.
 Later, the murals on the walls were restored.
 Work on the rebuilding of the cathedral church officially began on 24 May 1997, with building work continuing from November 1998 until the end of 1999.
 A new church on the second floor of the bell tower was built, dedicated to the Three Saints.
 The church was consecrated in 1999 in memory of the destroyed church of the same name, and to all the Ukrainian victims of Soviet repression.

 The new bells in the 48.28 m high tower were rung for the first time on 30 May 1998.
 Most of the bells, including the seven heaviest ones, were cast at Novovolynsk in western Ukraine.
 Their weights range from 2 kg to 8 tonnes.
 A computer-controlled keyboard for operating the carillon of the bell tower, not found elsewhere in Ukraine, works 12 bells that are tuned chromatically.
 A new electronic clock was installed, the bell tower's chimes sound every hour, and can play 23 well-known Ukrainian melodies.

 The ceremony to sanctify the completed cathedral took place on 28 May 2000.
 Amongst the attendees was then Ukrainian president Leonid Kuchma.
 The cathedral was officially reopened on 30 May 1999, prior to the interior decorations, mosaics, and frescoes being completed on 28 May 2000.
 The side chapels were consecrated to St. Barbara and St. Catherine in 2001.

 The rebuilt cathedral has received criticism for being based on "renditions of scantily recorded and insufficiently studied predecessors", and for being constructed upon the historical remains of the destroyed cathedral.
 According to the historian Olenka Z. Pevny, "the recreated cathedral not only memorializes the present view of the past, but draws attention to the perspective contemplation embodied in 'preserved' cultural-historical sites."

 The Museum of the History of St. Michael's Golden-domed Monastery is situated on the first floor of the bell tower.
 It was established in 1998 to exhibit some of the many excavation finds.

 Metropolitan see

 In the years following the Declaration of Independence of Ukraine in 1991, the refectory church was returned by the Ukrainian government to the religious community.
 It became one of the first churches in Kyiv to hold services in the Ukrainian language.
 The monastery became the headquarters of the Orthodox Church of Ukraine after the church's creation on 15 December 2018.
 St. Michael's Golden-Domed Monastery is used as the headquarters of the Metropolitan of Kyiv and all Ukraine.
 The rector of the monastery has the rank of diocesan bishop.
-The Metropolitan of Kyiv and All Ukraine, and the primate of the Orthodox Church of Ukraine, is Epiphanius I of Ukraine.
+The Metropolitan of Kyiv and All Ukraine, and the primate of the Orthodox Church of Ukraine, is Epiphanius of Kyiv.

 The vicar of St. Michael's is Agapit (Humenyuk), who was appointed on 10 November 2009.
 When the Kyiv Orthodox Theological Academy restarted in 1992, the refectory became the Kyiv Theological School's church.